On the Quasitrace Problem and a Characterization of W*-algebras: Introduction

-The best partial result towards resolving the 2Q Conjecture was given by Haagerup, \cite{Haagerup}.
-By a clever construction, he extended the work of Blackadar and Handelman \cite{BH} to show that every $2$-quasitrace on an \emph{exact} \Cstar-algebra is a trace.
+The best partial result towards resolving the 2Q Conjecture was given by Haagerup \cite{Haagerup}.
+By a clever construction, he extended the work of Blackadar and Handelman \cite{BH} to show that every $2$-quasitrace on an \emph{exact} C*-algebra is a trace.

-Another line of inquiry that emerged early in the study of operator algebras was how to give intrinsic characterizations of \Wstar-algebras.
-The most famous result along these lines is the elegant theorem of Sakai \cite{Sakai}, which says that a \Cstar-algebra is a \Wstar-algebra if and only if it admits a (unique) isometric Banach space predual.
-For more recent work along these lines, see \cite{Pham}.
+Recall that Kaplansky's motivation for introducing AW*-algebras was an attempt to give an intrinsic characterization of W*-algebras.
+While he was ultimately unsuccessful in this endeavour, positive results have been established in other work.
+The most famous result along these lines is the elegant theorem of Sakai \cite{Sakai}, which says that a C*-algebra is a W*-algebra if and only if it admits a unique isometric Banach space predual.
+For more recent work in this direction, see \cite{Pham}.